 At work as a catch dog, the pit bull is among the most fearless, stoic, and relentless of dogs.
 Often, the hunter’s life depends on his dog’s ability to hold onto a hog and refuse to let go, no matter what.
 The pit bull fits the bill exactly.

-As most Americans know by this time, there are plenty of poorly bred pit bulls out there, and these dogs are extremely dangerous due to their powerful, crushing bite and refusal to let go.
-Any potential owner looking for a pit bull puppy should go to a trusted, responsible breeder who makes sound temperament a top priority.
+As most Americans know by this time, there are plenty of poorly bred pit bulls out there.
+These dogs are extremely dangerous due to their powerful, crushing bite and refusal to let go.
+Any potential owner looking for a pit bull puppy should go to a responsible breeder who makes sound temperament a top priority.

 Pit bulls are structurally robust, although their active natures can lead to injuries such as ruptured ligaments.
 Although many show signs of hip dysplasia when X-rayed, few pit bulls ever display other symptoms of this defect.